italia/iam-proxy-italia/docs/satosa-nginx-vhost.md

 ## Nginx Virtual Host example

 NGINX is quick and light web server.
-Nginx is commonly used as frontend proxy for Satosa and his implementation Satosa-saml2spid.
+Nginx is commonly used as frontend proxy for Satosa and his implementation iam-proxy-italia.
 On follow some configuration examples.

 ### General information